Batch vs. continuous powder mixing

 Batch mixing finds application across diverse manufacturing and processing industries to create products in specified amounts or groupings.
 Common examples of powdery products that are processed in batch mixers include pharmaceuticals, cosmetics, nutritional supplements, and baby formula.

-Advantages of batch powder mixing
+Advantages of batch powder blending/ mixing

-Disadvantages of batch powder mixing
+Disadvantages of batch powder mixing/blending

 ComDisc®, a proprietary technology from amixon®, enables batch mixers to be rapidly discharged with a product yield of up to 99.997%.
 Furthermore, amixon® batch mixers are designed with large inspection doors that give ergonomic access to the mixing chamber, cutting down on cleaning and drying time between batches.